ollipal/botafar/docs/source/arduino.md

 # Do something with firmatazero LED, Servo
 ```

-You can also set different board than Arduino uno:
+You can also set different board than Arduino Uno:

 ```python
 from pyFirmata2 import ArduinoMega